 In other words, you can go gangbusters on your retirement with a Roth 401(k).

-But hey, if you’re not comfortable contributing just $17,000 a year (you do, after all, have big plans for retiring in Monaco with access to a 40-foot sailboat), you can contribute even more.
-If you fall under the income limits mentioned above, you can also open your own Roth IRA, which means you can put up to $22,000 in your retirement accounts each year and not pay taxes on however much that grows into when you retire.
-(If your income is too high to contribute to a Roth, then you can contribute $5,000 to a traditional IRA, but you won’t get the tax deduction.)
+But hey, if you're not comfortable contributing just $18,000 a year (you do, after all, have big plans for retiring in Monaco with access to a 40-foot sailboat), you can contribute even more.
+If you fall under the income limits mentioned above, you can also open your own Roth IRA, which means you can put up to $23,500 in your retirement accounts each year ($30,500 if you're 50 or older) and not pay taxes on however much that grows into when you retire.
+(If your income is too high to contribute to a Roth, then you can contribute to a traditional IRA, but the tax implications for those contributions would be different.)

 Should You Sign Up?

-1. If your income is likely to drop a lot after you retire, or it your tax rate is high now.
-If you’re in a scenario that makes you think you’ll probably have a significantly lower income during retirement than you do today, that also means your tax rate might drop in retirement.
-For that reason, you might not want a Roth 401(k) where contributions are taxed now, you might instead want to defer your taxes and go with regular a 401(k).
+1. If your income is likely to drop a lot after you retire, or if your tax rate is high now.
+If you're in a scenario that makes you think you'll probably have a significantly lower income during retirement than you do today, that also means your tax rate might drop in retirement.
+For that reason, you might not want a Roth 401(k) where contributions are taxed now; you might instead want to defer your taxes and go with a regular 401(k).

-2. If you don’t have many years until retirement for your money to grow.
+2. If you don't have many years until retirement for your money to grow.
 One of the best benefits of the Roth 401(k) is that you are never taxed on investment gains.
-For this to be valuable, you’ll want to have time for your money to really grow, and as you get closer to retirement there is not only less time, but you often are taking a lot less risk with your portfolio, which usually translates to lower gains.
+For this to be valuable, you'll want to have time for your money to really grow.
+As you get closer to retirement there is not only less time, but you often are taking a lot less risk with your portfolio, which usually translates to lower gains.